team-inbox/inbox-reborn/README.md

 ### Chrome & Microsoft Edge

-The extension has been updated June 16th, 2022 to version 0.5.9.11.
+The extension has been updated August 20th, 2022 to version 0.5.9.12.
 It can be added through the following link

 https://chrome.google.com/webstore/detail/inbox-reborn-theme-for-gm/bkphmihkdbdgedlaflnkhnmnmibffomf